Aaron Donald and Jaylen Brown both announce they are leaving Donda Sports over Kanye West's antisemitic remarks

 "I now recognize that there are many times when my voice and position can't coexist in spaces that don't correspond with my stance or my values...
 I am terminating my associating with Donda Sports," Brown added.

-Ye has in the past also come under fire for suggested that slavery was a choice and for calling COVID-19 vaccines the "mark of the beast."
+Ye has in the past also come under fire for suggesting that slavery was a choice and for calling COVID-19 vaccines the "mark of the beast."

-The firestorm of controversy have prompted multiple business entities to distance themselves from Ye.
+The firestorm of controversy has prompted multiple business entities to distance themselves from Ye.

 In the past few days, Ye's talent agency, CAA, dropped him, and television studio MRC announced Monday that it is shelving a completed documentary about him.
 Ari Emmanuel, CEO of talent firm Endeavor, wrote an op-ed in the Financial Times calling for all businesses to stop working with Ye over his antisemitism.